Control Management

 - Framework Mappings section — Which frameworks this control satisfies

-- Comments section — Discussion thread for team collaboration
+- Comments — Threaded discussion for team collaboration

 Selecting Controls for Scope